ManBeaRTo/ManBeaRTo/README.md

 ## Hi there 👋

+#Welcome to my README

+I'm currently a CS major exploring the different niches of this deep deep rabbit hole called Computer Science.

 <!--
 **ManBeaRTo/ManBeaRTo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.